dbarenholz/halcyon-obsidian/README.md

 ## Plugin Support

 -   [Chetachi](https://github.com/chetachiezikeuzor)'s [Highlightr](obsidian://show-plugin?id=highlightr-plugin) plugin: when selecting `css-classes` as option, it will by default use the Halcyon colors for its highlights.

-## Customization - Style Settings

-_Coming very soon to an Obsidian Theme store near you!_

 ## Known Issues